-During the course, you will develop the research and personal skills and knowledge that will aid you through the PhD and into future career.
+During the program, you will develop the research and personal skills and knowledge that will aid you through the PhD and into future career.

-The course is only available to students enrolled in a Doctor of Philosophy (PhD) course or other doctoral program (e.g. DCA, DCR, EdD) at Western Sydney University.
+The program is only available to students enrolled in a Doctor of Philosophy (PhD) program or other doctoral program (e.g. DCA, DCR, EdD) at Western Sydney University.

 Research at Western

 The GCREDI is a scaffolded training program that is tied to key milestones during your doctoral candidature.
-You are required to complete four compulsory core units, one specialisation unit and one elective unit.
+You are required to complete four compulsory core subjects, one major subject and one elective subject.

-The specialisation units provide training that is relevant to innovation, entrepreneurship and policy.
+The major subjects provide training that is relevant to innovation, entrepreneurship and policy.

-The elective unit provides an opportunity to undertake an internship or a training in a specialist area of research that is relevant to your candidature.
+The elective subject provides an opportunity to undertake an internship or a training in a major area of research that is relevant to your candidature.

 The overall aim of the program is to develop an online academic profile that provides you with an opportunity to develop and showcase your digital literacy, provides a channel to disseminate your research and reflections, and results in a portfolio of work spanning the duration of your candidature.